As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 Which States Have Reciprocity With Colorado?

-The Colorado permit to carry a concealed weapon (CCW) is honored in 35 states.
-The USCCA Reciprocity Map provides detailed information on those states, along with restrictions that apply.
+The Colorado permit to carry a concealed weapon (CCW) is currently honored in 35 states, however that is subject to change.
+The USCCA Reciprocity Map provides up-to-date, detailed information on those states, along with restrictions that apply.

 Do You Need a Permit to Open Carry in Colorado?